 Plus, they accomplish all this while working less than they did as in-person coaches and while still delivering amazing results.

 Even cooler?
-Since we opened ProCoach in June of 2016, our Level 1 Certification students and graduates have:
+Since we first launched ProCoach in June 2016, our ProCoaches have gone on to:

 Of course, online coaching isn’t a quick career fix.
 It’s no magic bullet to solve your problems.
 Great coaching, online or in-person, takes hard work.